DataBiosphere/github-actions/actions/action-releaser/README.md

 #### Expected Environment Variables

-This action expects the following environment variables to be set.
-Github workflows should pass them automatically, but if this container is run outside of the GH Actions context, they will need to be passed in manually.
+This action expects the following environment variables to be set:
 - GITHUB_TOKEN

+Github workflows should pass these variables automatically, but if this container is run outside of the GH Actions context, they will need to be passed in manually:
 - GITHUB_REPOSITORY
 - GITHUB_ACTOR